Irritable Bowel Syndrome: IBS Symptoms in Women

 According to statistics, 22% of the population suffers or has suffered from irritable bowel syndrome, with women being the most affected.
-Its cause has not been scientifically proven, but it has been deduced that it is related to periods of stress and emotions.
-We will explain its symptoms, for women especially.
+Science hasn’t proven a cause, but IBS tends to go hand in hand with stress and strong emotions.
+We will explain IBS symptoms in women, specifically.

 What Is Irritable Bowel Syndrome (IBS)?